-Ms. Chan Wah Man Carman
+Dr. Wong Wai Kong Mr. Lee Chung Ming Eric Ms. Chan Wah Man Carman

 In accordance with article 111 of Articles of Association, the Company may from time to time in general meeting by ordinary resolution elect any person to be a Director either to fill a casual vacancy or as an additional Director.
 Any Director so appointed shall be subject to retirement by rotation pursuant to article 108.
-Mr. Tsui Wing Tak was appointed as a non-executive Director on 7 February 2022 by the Board to fill a causal vacancy and shall be subject to retirement by rotation pursuant to article 108.

 In accordance with article 108 of Articles of Association, at each annual general meeting one-third of the Directors for the time being or, if their number is not three or a multiple of three, the number nearest to one-third will retire from the office.
 The retiring Directors will be eligible for re-election.
-Accordingly, Mr. Chan Man Fai Joe, Ms. Chan Wah Man Carman and Dr. Wong Wai Kong shall retire at the forthcoming AGM and, being eligible, have offered themselves for re-election.
+Accordingly, Ms. Cheung Wai Shuen, Mr. Yim Kwok Man, and Mr. Lee Chung Ming Eric shall retire at the forthcoming AGM and, being eligible, have offered themselves for re-election.